 The School of Media and Communication is one of the UK’s leading departments for students studying the media and communications industries.
-Situated within the Faculty of Performance, Visual Arts and Communications (PVAC), we are part of the Arts and Humanities provision at the University of Leeds.
+Situated within the Faculty of Arts, Humanities and Cultures, we are part of the Arts and Humanities provision at the University of Leeds.
 Leeds is ranked among the top 100 universities in the world by the Times Higher Education World University rankings for the quality of its teaching and research in these subject areas.
 We are also ranked in the top 100 universities in the world for Communications and Media by the QS World University Rankings.
 Within the UK, we are ranked 3rd in the country for Communication and Media Studies according to the Complete University Guide and the Guardian University Guide.

 Since its foundation in 1988, the School has played a pioneering role in conducting world-class research and developing innovative programmes in communications studies.
 We are situated within one of the leading research universities in Europe, and students have judged Leeds the most popular city to study in Britain.